Mighty Morphin Power Rangers: The Movie: Plot

-On Earth, Ivan's Ecto-Morphicons are unearthed, and he unleashes them on Angel Grove, ordering the parents to walk off a cliff at the construction site.
-Fred recruits Bulk, Skull, and the other kids, who head to the construction site to save their parents.
-The Rangers return to Earth with their new animal-themed Ninja Zords and, after a difficult struggle, they destroy the first of Ivan's Ecto-Morphicons, Scorpitron.
-Ivan takes control of Hornitor and battles the Rangers, who combine their Zords to form the Ninja Megazord and later the Ninja Mega Falconzord.
-Meanwhile, the kids push the parents back while Fred, with help from Bulk and Skull, sprays them with water.
-The Rangers lure Ivan into space and knock him into the path of Ryan's Comet, which destroys him.
-Ivan's death breaks his spell on the parents, who are reunited with their children, and frees Zedd and Rita from Ivan's trap.
-The Rangers return to the Command Center, but are distraught to find Zordon has died.
-Without giving up hope, they use the Great Power to restore the Command Center and resurrect Zordon, returning him to his time warp.
-Everything returns to normal as a celebration is held at Angel Grove's Harbor in honor of the Power Rangers.
+Back on Earth, Ivan begins selling his ooze as a children's toy, which he uses to hypnotize their parents into serving him.
+He then begins excavating his Ecto-Morphicons, twin war machines built during his reign.
+After seeing his father serving Ivan, Fred Kelman, a friend of the Rangers, realizes Ivan's plans.
+Once the Ecto-Morphicons are excavated, Ivan unleashes them on Angel Grove, ordering the parents to walk off a cliff, prompting Fred to recruit other kids to save them.
+The Rangers return to Earth and use their new animal Ninja Zords to fight Ivan's Ecto-Morphicons.
+After a difficult battle, they destroy the first machine, Scorpitron.
+Ivan takes control of the other machine, Hornitor, and battles the Rangers, who combine their Zords to form the Ninja Megazord and later the Ninja Mega Falconzord.
+The Rangers lure Ivan into space and knock him into the path of Ryan's Comet, which destroys him, breaking his spell on the parents, who are reunited with their children, and freeing Zedd and Rita.
+The Rangers return to the Command Center to find Zordon has died, much to their dismay.
+But, instead of giving up, they use the Great Power to restore the Command Center and resurrect Zordon, returning him to his time warp.
+A celebration is held at Angel Grove's Harbor in honor of the Power Rangers.

+In a mid-credits scene, Rita and Zedd escape the snowglobe and return to their base.